 Communication in marriage plays a much more vital role than we can fathom.
 It is important to open channels to have clear and meaningful communication with your spouse so that there are trust and understanding, which means a better relationship with your spouse.

 Importance of Eye-Contact

-Some couples need to seek out counseling with a therapist to discuss their issues, Jousline Savra is a licensed marriage family therapist in Burbank, California, specializing in psychotherapy, marriage counseling, and is certified in brainspotting.
-As a psychotherapist, she has nearly 22 years of counseling experience helping couples and adult individuals to attain emotional stability, improve their relationships, enhance their communication and their emotional connection.
-In addition to her therapeutic work with couples, Jousline is highly experienced in helping adults improve the quality of their lives such as communicate effectively, focus on their growth and meet their interpersonal and professional goals.
+Some couples need to seek out counseling with a therapist to discuss their issues, Jousline Savra is a licensed marriage family therapist in Roswell, GA, specializing in psychotherapy, and marriage counseling, and is certified in trainspotting.
+As a psychotherapist, she has nearly 22 years of counseling experience helping couples and adult individuals attain emotional stability, improve their relationships, and enhance their communication and their emotional connection.
+In addition to her therapeutic work with couples, Jousline is highly experienced in helping adults improve the quality of their lives such as communicating effectively, focusing on their growth, and meeting their interpersonal and professional goals.
 She is just a phone call away to start this journey with you, improve your communication skills, and get on the road to a better relationship.